Best Camera for Macro Photography

 However, once you’ve set up your camera including custom buttons, you’ll rarely have to dive into the menus.

 The Sony A7R IV is one of the most expensive cameras in this range.
-However, exceptional quality and the sheer volume of detail in your macro photos is well worth the asking price.
+However, exceptional quality and the sheer volume of detail in your macro photos are well worth the asking price.

 At the end of the day, if you’re going to take macro photography or any other genre seriously, then you are going to need a camera that can make the magic happen.